Authentication to all of Dydra’s APIs can be accomplished several ways. We recommend using one of the API authentication key methods referenced below.

 HTTP Authentication With an API Authentication Key

-Example HTTP authentication using an API key
+Example HTTP authentication using an API key as a header

 Since some HTTP clients require a password when using HTTP authentication, you can use a capital